-We are pleased to present our second report on the sustainability performance of KHJ.
-The statement provides an overview of the measures we have implemented from 1 January 2020 to 31 December 2020, covering the activities of KHJ and our initiatives on Environmental, Social and Governance ("ESG") related sustainability matters.
+We are pleased to present KHJ's third sustainability performance report, which provides an overview of the sustainability measures implemented from 1 January 2021 to 31 December 2021.
+These measures, encompassing the activities of KHJ and initiatives on Environmental, Social and Governance ("ESG")-related matters, representing our commitment and continuing efforts to integrate sustainability into the Group's operations.

+This report was prepared under the framework provided by the Sustainability Reporting Standards of the Global Reporting Initiative ("GRI").

-In preparing this report, we are guided by the Global Reporting Initiative ("GRI") Sustainability Reporting Standards.
-We have also put into consideration key sustainability matters affecting direct and indirect stakeholders, which includes customers, employees, shareholders and investors, government authorities, the surrounding community, and the general public.
+The key sustainability matters that affect direct and indirect stakeholders, including customers, employees, shareholders and investors, government authorities, the surrounding community and the general public, are emphasised in this report.

-This report has been tabled to the Board on 30 April 2021.
-The Board has reviewed the contents of this report and acknowledges it to be a fair, balance and accurate representation of our ESG impacts.
+The contents of this report have been reviewed after it was tabled to the Board on 13 April 2022.
+The Board acknowledged the content as a fair, balanced, and accurate representation of our ESG initiatives.